Controlled Failure / Practice Before It Breaks

 Practice in Pieces

-Some drills can focus on one part of the process: loading a dashboard, restarting a service, deploying a new config.
-Other drills can simulate a customer hammering the dashboard, a long-running cron job, or support backfilling data.
+Not every drill needs to simulate a catastrophe.
+Some just walk through a single action—loading a dashboard, restarting a service, deploying a config.
+Others mimic real-world pressure: a customer hammering on a dashboard, a long-running cron job, or support backfilling data.

 And while you can walk through the steps it’s better to actually perform them and see what really breaks.